15 Years Of The Social Network | Revisiting Anxieties Around The Internet & Human Connection

 Initially, David Fincher’s adaptation of Ben Mezrich’s semi-accurate book The Accidental Billionaires (2009) represented the likeness of a biopic.
 Although, creative liberties within the scope of the film have built and questioned who “Mark Zuckerberg” really is and continues to do so.
 In retrospect, The Social Network (2010) didn’t simply aim to map Zuckerberg’s early career, but questioned what could happen in the coming years when ego, technology and cultural anxieties collide with literal human lives at stake.
 Facebook may have emerged as a platform to connect people, but Fincher’s film underscored the moral ambiguity of its creation—raising questions about data security, identity theft, and the consequences of turning into voyeurs of other people’s online lives.

-For a vast majority, a rags-to-riches tale is more relatable than watching a grey t-shirt enthusiast coding and scheming his way into billionaire-hood.
+For a vast majority, a rags-to-riches tale is more relatable than watching a boring, grey t-shirt enthusiast coding and scheming his way into billionaire-hood.
 Fincher’s film turned that assumption on its head with cut-throat pacing, tense dialogues, memorable performances and a fantastic score.
 Jesse Eisenberg’s take on Zuckerberg—essentially a Sheldon Cooper with an existing sex drive and layered personality—became the film’s defining anchor, even if the real man is far less compelling.

 Jesse Eisenberg in The Social Network (2010)